keithcurtis1/Scripts/Token Action Maker/readme.md

-*By keithcurtis, based on original code by kevin* *with assitance and additions by GiGs & bretmckee*
+*By keithcurtis, based on original code by kevin, with assitance and additions by GiGs & bretmckee*

 This script creates token actions on selected tokens for the D&D 5e by Roll20 sheet.
 Tokens must represent character sheets, either PC or NPC.